 The moderator who talked with Mr. Phelps took out Mr. Phelps's photo board, which became a hot topic, saying 'I have a great face.'
 Mr. Phelps on the far left also laughs unintentionally.

 If you zoom in on the board, you will be satisfied with the expression even if you are told that you are angry.
-Because of the camera angle at the time of the broadcast, it was designed to stare at South Africa's Chad Lukros, and it will be featured on the Internet.
+Because of the camera angle at the time of the broadcast, it was

 The two experiments consisted of a task of “participating in water with a water temperature of 3 to 5 degrees and enduring it to the limit” and “complete a complex puzzle of 100 pieces in 5 minutes as much as possible.
 Is given a task.
 In both experiments, half of the participants were shown a photograph of an athlete with a serious expression, and were told, “Please make a serious expression like this athlete during the task,” and the rest.
 Half were not given special instructions.

 As a result of the experiment, the time to withstand ice water did not extend even with a serious expression, but it seems that the cognitive task of completing the puzzle has improved greatly.
 People with serious facial expressions averaged 4.13 more puzzle pieces in 5 minutes compared to the control group.
 Also, in experiments, stress responses were checked by measuring participants' heart rate, skin conductance, etc., and it was reported that people with serious expressions were able to recover quickly from task stress.